shyuan7-software/jump_detection_openpose/README.md

 ## Directory:
 ### 1. ./model/:
-This directory stores the output from train_model.py when training.
+This directory stores the trained models.
-Under this directory, Dense128-32_GRU32_CNN16-32-32_GRU16_16batch_10image_50epoch_best.h5 file is the best trained model I can get.
+Under this directory, model/submission2/windowsize_COMP_TWO_STREAM_GRU_3layer512_25_20.5dropout_64batch_32image_100epoch_noHMDB_best.h5 file is the best trained model I can get.

 ### 2. ./dataset/ (not in github):
 This directory stores all the dataset in forms of clips and landmark json files